 C. Test Results

-After selecting the MLPClassifier as the final model, we trained it using the hyperparameters listed above.
+After selecting the Random Forest Classifier as the final model, we trained it using the hyperparameters listed above.
 The model was then tested against a reserved test set, and its performance was evaluated using various metrics.
 Table 3 summarises the results.
 The predictive performance of the final model was evaluated using the Receiver Operating Characteristic (ROC) curve, as shown in Figure 2.

 TABLE 3.
 PERFORMANCE METRIC VALUES OF THE TRAINED MODEL